proxyxdev/proxyxdev/README.md

 </h1>

 <p align="center">
-ProxyX is an hiring agency based in Serbia dealing with creation of various web and platform based apps, database data management, system administration and overall app design.
+ProxyX is a company based in Serbia dealing with RPO ( recruitment process outsourcing ) and product development ( product engineering and design ).
 </p>